 Frequently Asked Questions

 Yes, absolutely!
-I always freeze really dark bananas for making banana bread and now I'm excited to have something else I can make with them!
+I always freeze really dark bananas for making banana bread and banana jam!
 Frozen bananas are more liquidy than unfrozen, so I would decrease the water to ¼ cup.

-Although bananas have pectin in them, from what I've read, the riper the banana the less pectin it has.
+Although bananas have natural pectins in them, from what I've read, the riper the banana the less pectin it has.
 Since we want to use overripe bananas, I recommend using pectin to help it set up.

 However, if you don't have any and want to give the banana jam a try, I certainly would.
 The worst case scenario is you have a banana sauce and I can think of tons of things to do with banana sauce!